TypeStrong/atom-typescript/docs/tsconfig.md

 }
 ```
 ### formatCodeOptions
-We pass these to the TypeScript language service as code formatting options.
+These are used when you request the IDE to format TypeScript code.

 ```json
 {